 After nine years of design and development, automotive startup Rivian unveiled not one but two new electric vehicles (each with Level 3 autonomy) at the 2018 Los Angeles Auto Show on Tuesday.
 The R1T is a pickup built specifically for off-road adventuring while the swanky R1S looks to compete with Range Rover’s line of upscale SUVs in both looks and amenities.

-Unlike other luxury SUVs, whether they’re gas powered or electric, the 5-passenger R1t and 7-passenger R1S are both built to live in the wilds.
-The Rivians offer a trio of battery packages ranging from a 105 kWh pack with 220-mile range to a massive 180 kWh pack that pushes the range to well over 400 miles.
+Unlike other luxury SUVs, whether they’re gas-powered or electric, the 5-passenger R1t and 7-passenger R1S are both built to live in the wilds.
+The Rivians offer a trio of battery packages ranging from a 105 kWh pack with a 220-mile range to a massive 180 kWh pack that pushes the range to well over 400 miles.
 For comparison, the Tesla Model X manages — at most — 335 miles with its 100 kWh energy storage system.
 They’re quick too.
 With the largest battery pack, these vehicles can launch from 0-60 in 2.8 seconds.
-That’s a tenth of a second slower than the Lamborghini Aventador and less than a half second slower than the Bugatti Veyron Super Sport’s 2.4 second mark.
+That’s a tenth of a second slower than the Lamborghini Aventador and less than a half-second slower than the Bugatti Veyron Super Sport’s 2.4-second mark.
 And you’re doing it in a pickup truck.

 What’s more, the Rivian’s are smart enough to drive themselves.
 Well, to a degree.
 Both models will offer Level 3 autonomy (you can take your hands and eyes off the road for short periods while on the freeway) when the R1T and R1S launch in 2020 and 2021, respectively.
 Even better, they don’t even really need roads to drive themselves — they can navigate everything from dirt roads to deer trails without needing the driver to guide them.

-The rest of their specs are nothing to sneeze at either, what with the R1’s 5000 kg towing capacity, ability to scale 45 degree inclines and, since these vehicles don’t need to breath like internal combustion engines do, they can drive through up to a meter of water without issue.
+The rest of their specs are nothing to sneeze at either, what with the R1’s 5000 kg towing capacity, ability to scale 45 degree inclines and, since these vehicles don’t need to breathe as internal combustion engines do, they can drive through up to a meter of water without issue.